harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 ## Do We Really Need These Weird Operators?

 We don't.
 Elm will still work fine even if we removed these operators, because there are other perfectly fine ways to do the same thing.
-After all, they are just syntactic sugars.
-But these operators let us write more understandable code by adding extra visual information about the flow and structure of the code.
+After all, they are just syntactic sugars that stand in for standard functions.
+But these operators let us write more understandable code by adding extra visual information about the flow of data and structure of code.
 Let's see some examples.

 ## Examples

 ### `|>` Operator

-Here's an example task that I want to accomplish: given a list of random integers, I want to get the first digit of each integer.
+Here's an example task that I want to accomplish: given a list of random integers, I want to get the first digit of each integer as a list.
 Here's my initial implementation without function operators:

 ```elm
 getFirstDigits : List Int -> List Int